Table of Contents

 Problems with performance often involve overperformance, including panicking behind the wheel, overcompensating for a driving error, or exerting poor directional control of the rig.
 Within these basic categories of truck-driver error are any number of associated factors that can play significant roles in resulting accidents.

-2. An interruption in traffic flow, including congestion or a prior crash on the road ahead
+- An interruption in traffic flow, including congestion or a prior crash on the road ahead.

-4. Traveling too fast in relation to the road’s condition
+- Traveling too fast in relation to the road’s condition.

-7. Being required to stop – by a traffic control device or a crosswalk – prior to the crash
+- Being required to stop by a traffic control device or a crosswalk prior to the crash.

-9. Implementing inadequate surveillance of the road and traffic
+- Implementing inadequate surveillance of the road and traffic.

-All told, there are myriad combinations of basic truck driver error combined with associated factors, and they are all extremely dangerous.
+All told, there are myriad combinations of basic truck driver errors combined with associated factors, and they all pose significant safety risks.

-Every commercial truck accident is unique with its own specific set of circumstances, but there are several kinds of catastrophic accidents that are most common:
+Every commercial truck accident is unique, with its own specific set of circumstances, but there are several kinds of severe accidents that occur frequently:

 Rollover Accidents

-As the name implies, rollover accidents involving massive commercial trucks are terrifying and exceedingly dangerous.
-Tractor trailers, with their high centers of gravity, are prone to rolling when the conditions are right.
-Rollovers are classified as either tripped crashes in which the vehicle flips when it hits an obstacle like a curb or another vehicle and un-tripped crashes in which the vehicle’s momentum in combination with another factor like losing traction, unsafe driving, speeding, and/or encountering slippery roadways cause it to roll.
+As the name implies, rollover accidents involving massive commercial trucks present substantial safety concerns.
+Tractor-trailers, with their high centers of gravity, are prone to rolling when the conditions are right.
+Rollovers are classified as either tripped crashes, in which the vehicle flips when it hits an obstacle like a curb or another vehicle, or un-tripped crashes, in which the vehicle’s momentum, in combination with another factor like losing traction, unsafe driving, speeding, and encountering slippery roadways, causes it to roll.

-• Pulling a trailer with a load that is distributed unsafely and, therefore, shifts (this can be attributable to the trucker, the trucking company, and/or to the loading crew)
+- Pulling a trailer with a load that is distributed unsafely and, therefore, shifts (this can be attributable to the trucker, the trucking company, and the loading crew).

-It’s important to recognize that when a semi rolls over, everyone on the roadway is endangered, and these accidents often lead to multi-vehicle pileups.
+It’s important to recognize that when a semi rolls over, nearby motorists are at significant risk, and these accidents can lead to multi-vehicle pileups.

 Jackknife Accidents